Cheapest rolling electricity tariff in the UK (no fixed end date)

 Two realistic scenarios (with numbers)

 These examples show how “cheapest” can change.
-They are illustrative estimates (rates vary by region and supplier).
+They are illustrative estimates using Q3 2026 cap rates (rates vary by region and supplier).

 - Scenario A: Single-rate, Direct Debit (typical small household)